Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: The Higgs side

 and represented by the diagram

-\end{example} \begin{theorem} The elements $\tilde{\wall}(\sgns,\sgns',w)$ are a basis of the morphisms in $A_{I'}$ as a right module over $\Symt$. \end{theorem} \begin{proof} First, we note that they span.
-For this, it suffices to show that their span contains the identity of each object, which is $\tilde{\wall}(\sgns,\sgns,1)$ and is closed under right multiplication by the generators $\wall(-,-)$ and $\psi(-)$.
+\end{example} \begin{theorem} The elements $\tilde{\wall}(\sgns,\sgns',w)$ are a basis of the morphisms in $\algA_{I'}$ as a right module over $\Symt$. \end{theorem} \begin{proof} {\bf These elements span:} To show that they span, it suffices to show that their span contains the identity of each object, which is $\tilde{\wall}(\sgns,\sgns,1)$ and is closed under right multiplication by the generators $\wall(-,-)$ and $\psi(-)$.
 Note that

 so this shows that these vectors span.